-- a) All members who are rated pilots must have a make and model checkride under the appropriate flight rules (VFR and/or IFR) in each aircraft make and model prior to acting as PIC in that model. - b) Only BEFA Check Pilots appropriate to the aircraft type may conduct this checkride.
+- a) All members who are rated pilots must have a make and model checkride under the appropriate flight rules (VFR and/or IFR) in each aircraft make and model prior to acting as PIC in that model. - b) Individual aircraft restrictions may apply, such as a requirement to hold at least a Private Pilot certificate or to have completed a checkout for specific equipment.
+See the aircraft squawks for details. - c) Cessna 150 and 152 aircraft are considered the same model. - d) Only BEFA Check Pilots appropriate to the aircraft type may conduct this checkride.